 - Choose carefully.
 Choose a photographer with a good reputation – try to see examples of their work and meet them before you book them.
 Your vicar may even have a list of good photographers they have worked with at other weddings.

 - Put everyone in touch.
 Give the details of your photographer to your vicar, and vice versa.
 They will want to contact each other to discuss the wedding.

 - Visit the venue together.
 Most photographers will want to see your wedding venue before the day, so try to arrange a visit to the church together.
 Often the wedding rehearsal can be the best place for talking things through.

 - Walk around the grounds and show them the lighting indoors if possible.
 Ask to take some practise shots, or even try out specific poses or photographs you’d like on the day.
 This will help you to relax in front of the camera and help you get to know your photographer better.

 - Keeping the ceremony special.
 Good photographers will understand that your vicar is skilled in ensuring you and your guests experience a beautiful, meaningful and spiritual service.
 Because your vicar knows the church layout so well, they can help negotiate the movement of photographers during the service.
-For example, if there is no way for the photographer to walk from the back to the front of the church without disturbing everybody, you may be restricted to photographs from the back of the aisle until the photographer is able to come to the front during the signing of the register.
+For example, if there is no way for the photographer to walk from the back to the front of the church without disturbing everybody, you may be restricted to photographs from the back of the aisle until the photographer is able to come to the front during the signing of the marriage paperwork.